 At our law firm, you will work with an experienced estate administration professional who will ensure that the estate moves efficiently through probate court.
 We will provide you with regular status updates.
 We don’t let our estate files sit on a desk gathering dust.

 We’ll help you reduce time and hassle by guiding and assisting you with the many detailed matters concerning estate administration.
-During our initial conversation, we will listen to your needs and concerns surrounding probate and provide you with information on the best way to move forward, and how we can help.
+During our initial conversation, we will listen to your needs and concerns surrounding probate and provide you with information on the best way to move forward.

 We have extensive experience in various practice areas related to estate law, including elder law.

 Are you planning for the future?
-We design customized estate plans for each client to help you avoid probate and protect your legacy.
+We design customized estate plans for each client to help you avoid probate and safeguard your legacy.

 FAQ: Alabama Probate Law